 Quintessential Historical Philadelphia Hotels

 Many of the hotels in Philadelphia have been around since the city’s early years.
-Next time you’re in the area, stay in one of them to get your history fix.
+Next time you’re in the area, consider a stay at one of these hotels for an immersive historical experience.

 Morris House Hotel